 Our Mental Health Act office ensures the administration of the Act.
-The team aim to:
+The team purpose is to:

-- hold the original detention papers for all service users being detained for treatment by us
+- Hold the original detention papers for all service users detained for treatment by us

 For further information, please contact our Mental Health Act Team.